Asian stocks follow Wall St lower on weak US services data

 Overnight, Wall Street's benchmark S&P 500 index broke a seven-day streak of record closes and fell after the Institute of Supply Management reported service industry activity grew in June at a slower rate than forecast.

-The “disappointing drop” suggests the U.S. economic recovery “is not immune” to global pockets of resurgence of the coronavirus, said Mizuho Bank in a report.
+The “disappointing drop” suggests the U.S.recovery “is not immune” to global pockets of resurgence of the coronavirus, said Mizuho Bank in a report.

-The Shanghai Composite Index was up 0.2% at 3,535.34 at mid-morning after China's Cabinet announced it would impose stricter data security and other standards on Chinese companies that want to join foreign stock exchanges.
+The Shanghai Composite Index was up 0.7% at 3,557.19 after China's Cabinet announced it would impose stricter data security and other standards on Chinese companies that want to join foreign stock exchanges.

 The announcement, at a time when Beijing is tightening control over technology industries, is a potential hurdle for Chinese entrepreneurs who have raised billions of dollars abroad.
 It comes after ride-hailing service Didi Global Inc. was ordered to stop signing up new users and remove its app from online stores while it increases security for customer information.